 The following is a living document the Art for Social Change committee reads at the beginning of each of our weekly meetings as well as any other special meetings.

 Welcome to this open meeting of Art for Social Change.
 We are glad you are all here, especially newcomers.
-Due to the sensitive subject of racism we begin each meeting with prepared material to remain rooted in our common goal: to create art to acknowledge, define, and dismantle racism on our campus and beyond.
+Due to the sensitive subjects discussed in our meetings we begin with prepared material to remain rooted in our common goal: to use art as a way to acknowledge, heal, and liberate ourselves and others.
 Please take this opportunity to introduce yourself, state your pronouns, your role on campus, and choose someone who has not introduced themselves yet.

-- We center BIPoC voices, experiences, opinions, and ideas.
-Listen to BIPoC, their discomfort may be a sign to reflect or change course.
+- We center the voices, experiences, opinions, and ideas of oppressed peoples.
+Listen to marginalized individuals, discomfort may be a sign to reflect or change course.

 - Being courageous is not easy, but it is necessary.
 Mistakes will be made, own them, apologize by framing the harm caused (not your feelings), and commit to doing better.